-- ISIP Richmond limits 5 staff and 7 clients in the Centre at any time - In-person service are done by appointment ONLY - Appointments are staggered to ensure that physical distancing can be safeguarded - Entrance door is locked at all times and open for the scheduled clients only; - Clients receive a copy of Covid-19 Health and Safety Guidelines when the appointment is confirmed by phone or email - Clients are advised to come alone for the appointment to minimize the impact on the occupancy limit.
-If clients must bring their family to attend the appointment, a maximum of 4 family members can attend.
-Appointment for family must be provided in the classroom that can hold a maximum of 5 people - A 24-hour check-in call will be made to the scheduled client to ensure their health status (any Covid-19 symptoms) before the appointment - A further entry check will be done with the client prior to entry for the scheduled appointment - Contact logs are required for clients and staff - An Informed Consent for In-person Service Form is required from each client - ISIP Richmond has re-assigned the work space for Settlement Practitioner to meet clients individually in classroom and interview room with plexiglass barriers installed - Classroom tables will be aligned together to ensure a physical distancing of 2 meters between the staff and the client during the individual counseling session - Social and physical contacts, such as handshake is not allowed
+- ISIP Fort St. John limits to 3 staff and 2 clients in the Centre at any time - In-person service are done by appointment ONLY - Appointments are staggered to ensure that physical distancing can be safeguarded - Office door is locked at all times and open for the scheduled clients only - Clients receive a copy of Covid-19 Health and Safety Guidelines when the appointment is confirmed by phone or email - Clients are advised to come alone for the appointment to minimize the impact on the occupancy limit.
+If clients must bring their family to attend the appointment, a maximum of 2 family members can attend. - A 24-hour check-in call will be made to the scheduled client to ensure their health status (any Covid-19 symptoms) before the appointment

-• Signs on observing physical distancing are displayed at the Centre entrance, staff offices, pantry interview rooms and classroom
+- A further entry check will be done with the client prior to entry for the scheduled appointment - Contact logs are required for clients and staff - An Informed Consent for In-person Service Form is required from each client - Staff will meet client at their work station with plexi-glass barrier - Social and physical contacts, such as handshake is not allowed - Signs on observing physical distancing are displayed at the office from staff where physical distancing may not be able to be maintained.

-Second Level Protection (Engineering Controls): ISIP Richmond will install barriers to separate clients from staff where physical distancing may not be able to be maintained.
+Second Level Protection (Engineering Controls): ISIP Fort St. John will install barriers to separate clients

-- ISIP Richmond has installed plexiglass barriers at the Centre reception and interview rooms to separate the client from the staff - The plexiglass meets the standards as set by the National Collaborating Centre for Environmental Health; - The plexiglass each measures 36" width x 42" LXH and 23" width x 32" LXH - The plexiglass is cleaned/disinfected once every day by the professional janitorial service contractor after office hour and immediately by the Program Assistant and the Settlement Practitioner with the alcohol-based disinfecting spray and paper towel when the plexiglass is touched and/or sneezed/coughed at.
+- ISIP Fort St. John has installed plexiglass at the Centre reception are to separate the client from the receptionist and the interview room - The plexiglass meets the standards as set by the National Collaborating Centre for Environmental Health - The plexiglasses are cleaned/disinfected after any in person service immediately by the staff with the alcohol-based disinfecting spray and paper towel when the plexiglass is touched and/or sneezed/coughed at

-Third Level Protection (Administrative Controls): ISIP Richmond establishes rules and guidelines for Centre Cleanliness and Hygiene, Use of Equipment, Use of Pantry Room and Washrooms, Staying Home When Sick as well as staff communication, orientation and training.
+Third Level Protection (Administrative Controls): ISIP Fort St. John established rules and guidelines for Centre Cleanliness and Hygiene, Use of Equipment, Use of Pantry Room and Washrooms, Staying Home When Sick as well as staff communication, orientation and training.